comp426-2022-fall/a99-group26/README.md

 ## Team Roles
 We splited up the tasks and each person took roles in the project.
 Here's the [documentations](doc/Team.md) for how we splited the team.

-## Assignment instructions

-And that is about all you need to get started.

-Good skill and be creative!